Name

 • working with interpreters

-Examples of completed projects can be found on the ASHA website.
-All funded projects must include a Dissemination Plan and a Replication Plan so that the author's colleagues may also implement the proposed tools and resources, as appropriate.
+All funded projects must include a Dissemination Plan and a Replication Plan so that colleagues may model and implement the proposed tools and resources, as appropriate.

 For More Information

-See the Grant Program for Projects on Multicultural Activities or contact Karen Beverly-Ducker at kbeverlyducker@asha.org.
+See the 2026 Culture, Language, and Identity Grant Program or contact Karen Beverly-Ducker at kbeverlyducker@asha.org.

 See Other Initiatives From American Speech-Language-Hearing Association (ASHA)